ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/bluetooth/GapEvents.md

 ##### Defined behavior

-[Add infomration about defined behavior.
+[Add information about defined behavior.
 A bulleted list is fine.]

 ##### Undefined behavior